bagdeabhishek/bagdeabhishek.github.io/ngrok.md

 ### Installing Ngrok
 Installing Ngrok is as easy as downloading the file and running it.
 You can download Ngrok from [here](https://ngrok.com/download) and follow the instructions to start running Ngrok directly.
 Since we want to run this as a service we will need to follow some extra steps.
 #### 1. Create a configuration file
-To avoid adding multiple command line arguments while running Ngrok we create a configuration file.
+To avoid adding multiple command-line arguments while running Ngrok we create a configuration file.
 The configuration file should be at `/home/user-name/.ngrok2/ngrok.yml`.
 You can edit it to specify the tunnels and the configuration needed.
 As an example, this is my configuration file

 ```yaml
 authtoken: <your-auth-token> # get this token once you register on ngrok.com